Camto/Dither-Shader/README.md

 # Dither Shader

 Simple JavaScript shader _(not really)_ that uses dithering for darkness.
-Since it seems that my code uses things that not all browsers support, here is picture of the page when it works as intended.
+Since it seems that my code uses things that not all browsers support, here is picture of the page when it works as intended:

 ![Screenshot](screenshot.png)